 Final Thoughts on Performance Lab Flex

 I rate Performance Lab Flex as a high-quality, gentle joint supplement for daily use.
-My personal experience with the product was positive; combining it with Performance Lab Omega-3, I noticed less joint pain and aches, without noticing any negative side effects.
+My personal experience with the product was positive; combining it with Performance Lab Omega-3 and a teaspoon of black seed oil each day, I believe it helped my joints without any negative side effects.
+That said, I can’t say I felt a major difference in how my joints felt.

-Performance Lab Flex contains light ingredient dosages which is both a downside and an advantage, depending how you look at it.
+Performance Lab Flex contains light ingredient dosages.
+This is both a downside and an advantage, depending how you look at it.

 The advantage is that this makes it healthy for daily, long-term use, with minimal risk of side effects.
-The downside is that you shouldn’t expect potent effects at reducing joint pain and benefiting overall joint function compared to pharmaceuticals or higher-dosed joint supplements.
+The downside is that it may not have as potent effects compared to pharmaceuticals or higher-dosed joint supplements.

 References